GabeScott/standard-works-vault/General Conference/2008 October - Our Hearts Knit as One.md

 # Our Hearts Knit as One

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2008 General Conference*

+>*The Saints can accomplish any purpose of the Lord when fully united in righteousness.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/10/our-hearts-knit-as-one?lang=eng)